alejandrohdezma/sbt-modules/docs/README.md

 lazy val `my-library-plugin` = module.dependsOn(`my-library-core`)
 ```

+> Important ‼️ The `allModules` variable is created by listing all the directories in the `modules` directory so ensure: (1) that all your modules have a corresponding directory inside `modules` and (2) that there are no directories inside `modules` that aren't a module.

 ### Auto-`skip in publish`

 Forget about setting `skip in publish := true` again.
 Adding this plugin to your build will disable publishing for all the projects in the build (including the auto-generated root plugin), except for those created with `module`.